MozillaFoundation/Build-and-Book/priorities.md

 ###Tips for getting your project prioritized
 - **Use the [project intake form](http://build.webmaker.org/add).**
 - **State the metrics for success.** Otherwise, it's hard to tell whether the effort is worth it.
-- **Understand and reference our quarterly goals.** Our priorities aren't a secret -- [we post them publicly](http://book.webmaker.org/index.html).
+- **Understand and reference our quarterly goals.** Our priorities aren't a secret -- [we post them publicly] (http://book.webmaker.org/index.html).